 In this section you can find out how Berkeley addresses the three pillars of sustainability; social, economic and environmental, including the management processes and governance structure we have in place to manage sustainability through our whole development process.

 We no longer have a standalone sustainability strategy.
 Instead, we operate an integrated business framework, Our Vision.
 It sets out our goal to be a world-class business generating long term value by creating successful sustainable places where people aspire to live.
-We have set 16 commitments across five areas which we will deliver between 2014 and 2016.
-Berkeley's key sustainability targets are included in this plan.
+We have set 10 commitments across five areas which we will deliver between 2016 and 2018.
+Berkeley's key sustainability targets are included in this framework.

 This is about managing and minimising the environmental impact from our operations and delivering homes and communities that are environmentally sound, as well as being designed and built to a high quality.